Qqwy/elixir-type_check/README.md

 - [x] Overrides for more builtin remote types
 - [x] Support for maps with mixed `required(type)` and `optional(type)` syntaxes.
 - [x] Configurable setting to turn checks on/off at compile-time, on a per-OTP-app basis (so you have control over your dependencies) as well as your individual modules.
+- [x] Hide named types from opaque types.
+- [x] A way to define structs and their field types at the same time.
+- [x] Finalize formatter specification and make a generator for this so that people can easily test their own formatters.

 ### Pre-stable

-- [ ] Hide named types from opaque types.
-- [ ] Finalize formatter specification and make a generator for this so that people can easily test their own formatters.

 ### Longer-term future ideas